1909 footage digitally restored in 2014.

-Around 10 years ago Ray would give classes on writing in San Diego once or twice a year.
-These turned out to be Ray reminiscing about being a writer, not so much about the craft.
-Not that I minded.
+Around ten years ago Ray would give classes on writing in San Diego once or twice a year.
+These turned out to be Ray reminiscing about being a writer, not so much about writing.
+Not that I minded!

-Ray started into a story and the little man caught my eye, grinned, and whispered, “Oh, thees.
-You’ll love thees one.”
-He had an odd accent, like a Monty Python caricature of a French accent.
+At one point Ray launched into a story and the little man leaned over to me, grinning, and whispered like a conspirator, “Oh, thees.
+You will love thees one!”
+He had an odd, slurred accent, like a Monty Python caricature of French.

-As I walked to my car, I didn’t see how the little man left.
+As I walked to my car later, I didn’t see how the elf left.
 Probably because I didn’t look up.

 This was the core of our annual firework arsenal.
 We’d often have a brick of these things, leading to a steady course of them over the evening, punctuated by fountain cones or other more exotic (expensive) devices.
 As the night wore on and we got bored with lighting them one at a time, we tried them in clusters, discovering new and novel principles of thermodynamics.
 You could braid the fuses of several together.
 Sometimes this would form a larger, combined Voltron of hissing, skipping, colored flames.
 Sometimes they wouldn’t stay together, and the spinning fireball would eject a few offspring into new orbits, usually toward watching children.
 Kept us on our toes.
 Amazingly we kept all our toes, too.